 When breaking down the sales cycle into stages like lead, prospect, opportunity, and closed deal, it's essential to understand the conversion rates between these stages.

-The weighted pipeline method plays a critical role here, using historical data to assign probabilities to each stage.
+The weighted pipeline method plays a critical role here.
+It uses historical data to assign probabilities to each stage.
 For instance, a deal in the proposal stage might have an 80% probability of closing.

 3. Utilizing CRM Solutions